 Security Measures in the Exam Commons

 To ensure test security, the Exam Commons maintains several security standards.
-In the event that an academic dishonesty situation is retrospectively suspected by an instructor, student scratch paper is retained for two weeks after testing.
-Upon instructor request, the Exam Commons can also pull specific surveillance footage from the past 30 days.
+The student staff at the front-desk constantly monitors screen-viewing software and video surveillance footage during all hours of operation.
+In the event that an academic dishonesty situation is retrospectively suspected by an instructor, student scratch paper is retained for two weeks after testing; this scratch paper can be pulled upon instructor request.
+The Exam Commons can also pull specific surveillance footage from the past 30 days from the UNL Police Department, also upon instructor request.
 Test-takers will also have their picture taken via webcam before they start their exam.
-These pictures are stored for one year on ITS servers.
-Instructors may request a student's webcam picture be pulled from a specific test time if there is an identity concern.
+These pictures are stored for one year on ITS servers, and can also be pulled upon instructor request if there is an identity concern.

 Exam Verification at the Digital Learning Center

 Digital Learning Center staff will conduct a thorough beta-testing of exams (looking for software compatibility problems and missing plugins) in the case that an instructor is employing technology that is not commonly used in the facility (e.g., a music exam that contains audio samples).